openshift/openshift-origin-design/web-console/4.0-designs/create-from-YAML/create-from-YAML.md

 **Template overlay**
 ![template](img/YAML-Template.png)

-* When users click Create, they will be presented with a modal overlay giving them the option to process the template, save the template, or both
+* If a user chooses to import a file, when they click Create they will be presented with a modal overlay giving them the option to process the code as a template, save a template, or both

 **Summary page**
 ![success](img/YAML-Success.png)